REDSTONE ARSENAL, Ala. -- Redstone Arsenal's Army Family Action Plan is a work in progress.

 Recommendation 2: Develop and publish an emergency plan for utilizing proposed storm shelters.

-In-Network Health Care Provider -- There is a diminishing pool of providers accepting Federal Employees Health Benefits.
+Discussion: The emergency plan for tornadoes has been advertised to residents in housing by Redstone Communities Inc.In-Network Health Care Provider -- There is a diminishing pool of providers accepting Federal Employees Health Benefits.
 This restricts access to care for beneficiaries (active duty, retirees, family members and federal employees).
 Information on existing providers is not readily available.

 Recommendation: Actively educate existing and emerging health care providers on the benefits of being part of the Federal Health Care Network.